Elma Global - second passport and second cititzenship

 We shall try to explain how second passport fraud works.
 Some providers second citizenship and second passport of Latin America use argument of “easy naturalization in Spain and consequently in European Union”.

-It must be noted that citizens of Iberoamerica (e.g. citizen of Argentina, Uruguay, or Paraguay) must be born in Latin America in order to have a privilege to acquire Spanish citizenship in two years instead of normal 10 years.
-In case you get citizenship of any Iberoamerican State by naturalization, not by birth, then 2 years as a reduced naturalization period in Spain does not apply.
+It must be noted that citizens of Ibero-America (e.g. citizen of Argentina, Uruguay, or Paraguay) must be born in Latin America in order to have a privilege to acquire Spanish citizenship in two years instead of normal 10 years.
+In case you get citizenship of any Ibero-American State by naturalization, not by birth, then 2 years as a reduced naturalization period in Spain does not apply.
 In this case normal naturalization of 10 years of legal residence in Spain applies if you want to be naturalized in Spain.
-So, if your final goal is Spain or EU, it is better for you to consider acquisition of temporary or even permanent residence in some EU country.
-Latin American passport will be of no good in Spain or Europe.
+Therefore, if your final goal is Spain or EU, it is better for you to consider acquisition of temporary or even permanent residence in some EU country.
+Latin American passport will be of no good in Spain or Europe; it will be good only for travel purposes.

 Questions Related to Acquisition of Spanish Citizenship: